lmoresco/OpenModelica/testsuite/meta/MetaModelicaDev/02a_exp1/README.txt

 - search for // your code here within Exp1.mo

-NOTE: The parser/lexer are ready, but give parser errors for the new operators until they are added in Exp1.mo
+NOTE: The parser/lexer are ready, but give parser errors for the new operators until they are added in Exp1.mo (add them last in the uniontype to avoid weird errors)

 SOLUTION.txt presents the solution to the assignment.